Douglas4739/Academind-Training/README.md

 ##User Stories

--User will be able to add expenses on the specified date -User is able to view expenses as a bar chart
+-User will be able to Create, Read, Update, and Delete (CRUD) Expense Items